 While I’m meticulously removing tar from the panel I have the keys soaking in a bucket with some dishwasher soap.
 All that unsightly yellow is dirt/smoke/dust etc.

 I should be taking more pictures.
 Here’s the panel board after I removed all the bits of tar with Q-tips, desoldered a few of the sliders, took them apart and cleaned them and basically spent way too much time tidying.

-It wasn’t my intention to remove all the sliders, take them apart and clean them, but that’s what happened.
+When I started out it wasn’t my intention to remove all the sliders, take them apart and clean them, but in the end that’s what happened.
 Here they are after being removed from the board.
 Desoldering is quick work, as is resoldering -too bad cleaning them is slow going.
 Numbers are corresponding to numbers on the board -easier than noting varying resistance values etc.